Does car insurance cover repairs for your vehicle?

 How much does insurance pay for suspension damage?

 The cost to repair suspension damage from a pothole can vary dramatically depending on the damage and your vehicle.
-However, according to the Auto Chimps website, most repairs are likely to cost between $200 and $400.
+However, according to the Auto Chimps website, most repairs are likely to cost between $200 to $400 for minor repairs, but major suspension damage can range from $1,000 to $5,000.

 Your insurance company should pay for that cost -- minus your deductible -- as long as the damage is related to a covered claim under the terms of your auto insurance policy.